5c0r/nmt1994.github.io/index.md

 - PHP ( Somehow this is not my expertise )
 2. Front-end Development
 - CSS Practices
+3. Others IT-Related stuffs which I found interesting
+- Virtualization
+- Internet of Things ( IoT )
+- Computer hardware, Software and stuffs
-3. Which books are good to read if you are a person interests in:
+4. Which books are good to read if you are a person interests in:
 - IT
 - Life & Experience
 - Biography
-4. My own life experience when being a student/intern/worker
+5. My own life experience when being a student/intern/worker

 # My blogspots are here